 Under the terms of the notes payable, 48 monthly payments of principal and interest were to have been paid, and interest of 8.25% per annum began to accrue on these obligations on January 1, 2007.
-However, only eight payments consisting entirely of interest have been paid in prior years; and offers were made to two of the three obligees to accept an immediate discounted payoff amount reflecting a lower interest rate for the years after 2011.
+However, only eight payments consisting entirely of interest have been paid in prior years.
+Offers were made to and accepted by two of the three obligees to accept an immediate discounted payoff amount reflecting a lower interest rate for the years after 2011.